( Disponible en anglais seulement )

 The European Data Protection Regulation (“GDPR”) allows for fines of up to four percent of global annual turnover.
 The ICO’s decisions to impose the equivalent of a $300M fine on British Airways and a $160M fine on Marriott have sparked much debate about the extent to which these fines should serve as a benchmark, regarding both the amount itself and the underlying analysis of how the ICO arrived at its decision.
-Commissioner Julia Denham’s brief but clear remarks regarding an organization’s accountability and the importance of due diligence when purchasing another business raise the following issues:
+Commissioner Elizabeth Denham’s brief but clear remarks regarding an organization’s accountability and the importance of due diligence when purchasing another business raise the following issues:

 1) The level of due diligence that Data Protection Authorities (“DPAs”) might expect, and

 2) The extent to which the absence or presence of appropriate due diligence will factor into the enforcement decision of DPAs when there is a finding of non-compliance that may have been caused by the target’s pre-acquisition conduct.